leomotors/THIS-REPO-HAS-9-ISSUES/README.md

 *kamui*

+Also, it takes around 20 sec to update so pls wait

 ## Attempt taken

-16 Test is harm in development process. (you won't see those because I deleted it)
+16 Tests is harmed in development process. (you won't see those because I deleted it)

 Sorry Microsoft for wasting your Bandwidth